KEYWORDS: Jemison; 20th century; 21th century; African American NASA Astronaut

 1993: Part of the National Women’s Hall of Fame

-1993: People’s magazine as one of the “50 Most Beautiful People in the Wolrd”
+1993: chosen by People’s magazine as one of the “50 Most Beautiful People in the World”

 1998: Selected by the White House Project as one of 20 women with the possibility of becoming U.S. President

-In 1933 Mae Jemison was the first astronaut who appeared on the Series Star Trek.
+In 1993, Mae Jemison was the first real astronaut to appear on the series Star Trek.
 She played the role of Lieutenant junior grade Palmer in the episode “Second Chances”, which was the 150th episode of the series.
-It was up to LeVar Burton, who played Geordi La Forge on Star Trek, who heard that she was a huge Star Trek fan and asked her if she would like to be on the show7.
+It was thanks to LeVar Burton, who played Geordi La Forge on Star Trek, who heard that she was a huge Star Trek fan and asked her if she would like to be on the show7.

 Jemison, Mae C. (1 April 2001), Find where the wind goes.
 Moments from my life, Scholastic Press.

 - Hedgecock, Sarah (13 May 2016), “How one Former Astronaut Is Prepping For A Trip Outside The Solar System”, Forbes.com, UNITED States.
-National Aeronautics & Space Administration, p.
-1-1.
+National Aeronautics & Space Administration.